 Marin Oaks is a member of the California Continuation Education Association.
 As a member, the school can compete with other continuation schools in basketball, volleyball, softball, table tennis and soccer.
-There is currently a soccer and basketball team.
+Depending on enrollment each year there may be a soccer and/or basketball team.